 But beyond the snow, there are plenty of other reasons why people flock to Niseko.
 By Japanese standards the ski area is big.
 Five resorts situated on the one mountain make up the skiable area and four are easily connected and skiable on the one ski pass (Moiwa is connected by a trail but isn't on the same pass).
 Additionally, out of all the major ski destinations in Japan, this would have to be the easiest to get to.
-After flying to Sapporo, it’s only a 2 hour bus ride through small Japanese villages.
-And (thanks to its popularity) it’s also incredibly easy to get around the resort itself.
+After flying to Sapporo, it’s only a 2-3 hour bus ride (depending on conditions) through small Japanese villages.
+And thanks to its popularity, it’s also incredibly easy to get around the resort itself.
 However during peak hours the shuttles from lower Hirafu can fill up quickly.

 Once you get off the bus you’ll be forgiven for thinking you’ve accidentally ended up in Australia (apart from all the snow of course).
 Niseko, particularly the Hirafu area, has undergone a substantial amount of development over the past decade.
 High-rise buildings containing luxurious Western-style apartments have cropped up everywhere and the supermarket stocks everything from Anzac biscuits to Vegemite.
 Australians were the first Westerners to flock here but in recent years the resort has seen increased populartity among skiers from China, Hong Kong, Singapore and most recently from USA and Europe.
 It has become a wonderful melting pot of many nationalities.